Bacall

 Playing from 1,247 – 1,892 yards

-Hole #1 is a long, uphill par four, but it’s mercifully straight.
+The opening hole is a long, uphill par four, but it’s mercifully straightforward.
 There are no fairway hazards and just one bunker guarding the front-left of a gently sloping green.
-Aim your drive down the right side, hit a clean approach, and you should have a legit look at par.
+Aim your drive down the right side, hit a clean approach, and Bacall will allow you a look at par.

-Hole #2 begins a stretch of four holes that are similar in length - and none of them are short.
-Fun fact: Bacall is one of only two executive courses in The Villages with no hole shorter than 125 yards from the gold tees.
-Can you name the other one?
-(Quiz Question #8)
+Bacall is one of only two executive courses in The Villages with no hole shorter than 125 yards from the gold tees.
+Can you name the other?
+(Quiz Question #8.)

-If the pin on #6 is placed on the left, all I can say is: good luck.
-It’s water, water, and more water - and no graceful exit.
+The sixth continues the pressure.
+If the pin is located on the left, all I can say is good luck.
+It’s water, water, and more water, and Bacall offers no graceful exit.

-Both #7 and #8 live on my Hardest Holes list.
-Hole #7 is a long uphill par three that plays way longer than it looks, so club up.
-Two traps guard the right side, and if the pin is right, you may be forced to flirt with water.
-The left side slopes downhill, so what looks safe can quietly drain away.
-The green itself is huge and sneaky hard, angled upward at each corner.
-It plays differently every time.
-It’s a fabulous shot - hope you survive it.
+Seven is hard.
+It's a long uphill par three that plays far longer than it looks.
+Two traps guard the right side, and if the pin is tucked there, you may find yourself flirting with water.
+The left side slopes away, so what appears safe can quietly disappear.
+The green is large, angled, and sneaky, playing differently almost every time.
+I’ve learned to club up.
+It’s a fabulous shot.

-Hole #8 somehow manages to be even tougher.
-It’s longer, with a green squeezed between water and sand on the front right and a road on the back left.
-You can play it safe to the left… but doing so is basically an admission of bogey.
+And somehow, eight offers little let-up.
+It’s longer, with a green squeezed between water and sand on the front right and a road tight on the back left.
+You can play it safely to the left, but doing so feels like an admission.
+You feel inclined to just go for it.
+Afterall, that's exactly what defined Lauren Bacall's career.

 Toughest to Easiest: